 The ultimate purpose of education is to help each student become an effective citizen in a democracy.
 To develop and accept the responsibilities and obligations of good citizenship will help us to participate successfully in the world of tomorrow.
-We hope that you will participate in our varied activities and thus find those things within our school, which will prepare you to live a better life and eventually take your place in this complex society.
+We hope that you will participate in our varied activities, which will prepare you to live a better life and eventually take your place in this complex society.
 Remember that your success in the District will be directly proportional to your efforts.